CONNECT WITH ME ON INSTAGRAM

 Pueblo Libre – History, Culture, Cuisine & Cocktails!

-Nextdoor to the NMAAHP is the Quinta de los Libertadores, also called the Magdalena Palace.
-Its where the penultimate viceroy of Peru lived.
-It was taken over by both Simón Bolívar and José de San Martín.
-And it later served as the seat of government for Peru, during the War of the Pacific.
+Right beside the MNAAHP, on Plaza Bolívar, you’ll find the Quinta de los Libertadores, also called the Magdalena Palace.
+Once home to the penultimate viceroy of Peru, it was later taken over by Simón Bolívar and José de San Martín and even served as the seat of government during the War of the Pacific.

-On your way home as the sun rises, stop past either Santa María Magdalena (1557) which is the oldest rural church in Lima.
-Or the Cruz del Viajero, that was placed by Francisco Pizarro and prayed to by both Simón Bolívar and José de San Martín.
-Where in either location you can ask for forgiveness, after a night of debauchery and drinking far too many craft beers and boutique piscos.
+Consider also stopping by Santa María Magdalena (1557), the oldest rural church in Lima, or visit the nearby Cruz del Viajero, said to have been placed by Francisco Pizarro and later visited by both Bolívar and San Martín.
+According to local tradition, it’s the perfect spot to ask for forgiveness after a night of too many craft beers and boutique piscos.

 Plaza Bolivar in Pueblo Libre, Lima Peru